VKCOM/kphp/docs/kphp-language/howto-by-kphp/call-function-by-name.md

 ## How to achieve this in KPHP?

 Think of KPHP as of any other compiled language.
-Nothing better than *switch-case* is generally unavailable.
+For dynamic variables, nothing better than *switch-case* actually exists.

 And this is OK, this is not a drawback.
 Static call graph makes your code predictable and understandable, you always see all available methods reached out from here.